Killing Me Softly – How to Create a Safe, Non-toxic Bedroom

 - Switch to organic bedding.
 Sheets and comforters made from organic sources ensures that you don’t introduce pesticides and herbicides into your bedroom.

-- Put some charcoal air filters in your bedroom.
+- Put air filters in your bedroom.
 Unlike typical air fresheners, Moso’s nontoxic filters aren’t toxic to breathe, and scrub the air of VOCs.
+For more robust filtration, invest in a good electronic filter.

 Detox with plants.
 Plants do double duty by absorbing airborne toxins and producing clean oxygen.
-Here’s a list of the best plants for air purifying.
+Here’s a list of the best plants for air purifying, any of which will get you a step closer to a non-toxic bedroom.

 Sleep soundly…and sanely!